For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Under 25 and taking specific types of training, like government training schemes

-• A full-time student's 'overseas partner' (so child, spouse or civil partner who is not legally permitted to work in the UK)
+• A full-time student's foreign spouse, partner or dependent who is not legally permitted to work in the UK

 • A student nurse (who isn't already classified as a full-time student)